ArmaanKhurana/ArmaanKhurana/README.md

 - 📄 Peek into my quest log — [from pixel-perfect puzzles to open-world adventures I've crafted in Unity](from pixel-perfect puzzles to open-world adventures I've crafted in Unity)

-- ⚡ Fun fact I can whip up a hyper-casual game prototype over a weekend – fueled by imagination and just the right amount of caffeine ☕
+-⚡ Fun fact: I can whip up a complete game prototype in a weekend—fueled by imagination, momentum, and just the right amount of caffeine ☕

 <h3 align="left">Connect with me:</h3>
 <p align="left">